ryanaltvater/demo-ai-web-patterns/README.md

 -   Always use utility classes from `utilities.min.css`
 -   Always use the `dx-*` prefix for classes from our design system
 -   Apply responsive utilities with breakpoint modifiers (e.g., `md:dx-col-6`)
+-   Links should use their default styling, without additional classes, unless specified otherwise

 **Typography**